OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 ### Security

 ATLAS and the WebAPI provide a granular security model to control access to features or data sources within the overall platform.
 The security system is built leveraging the Apache Shiro library.
-Additional information on the security system can be found in the online WebAPI security wiki[^webApiSecurityWikiUrl]. \index{ATLAS!security}
+Additional information on the security system can be found in the online WebAPI security wiki.[^webApiSecurityWikiUrl] \index{ATLAS!security}

 [^webApiSecurityWikiUrl]: https://github.com/OHDSI/WebAPI/wiki/Security-Configuration

 ### Documentation

-Documentation for ATLAS can be found online in the ATLAS GitHub repository wiki[^atlasRepoWikiUrl].
-This wiki includes information on the various application features as well as links to online video tutorials.  \index{ATLAS!documentation}
+Documentation for ATLAS can be found online in the ATLAS GitHub repository wiki.[^atlasRepoWikiUrl] This wiki includes information on the various application features as well as links to online video tutorials.  \index{ATLAS!documentation}

 [^atlasRepoWikiUrl]: https://github.com/OHDSI/ATLAS/wiki

 ### How to Install

 Installation of ATLAS is done in combination with the OHDSI WebAPI.
-Installation guides for each component are available online in the ATLAS GitHub repository Setup Guide[^atlasSetupGuideUrl] and WebAPI GitHub repository Installation Guide[^webApiInstallationGuideUrl]. \index{ATLAS!installation}
+Installation guides for each component are available online in the ATLAS GitHub repository Setup Guide[^atlasSetupGuideUrl] and WebAPI GitHub repository Installation Guide.[^webApiInstallationGuideUrl] \index{ATLAS!installation}

 [^atlasSetupGuideUrl]: https://github.com/OHDSI/Atlas/wiki/Atlas-Setup-Guide
 [^webApiInstallationGuideUrl]: https://github.com/OHDSI/WebAPI/wiki/WebAPI-Installation-Guide